 Prayer

 Jesus, I am struggling.
-Now I realize that my allegiance to you has been less than it needs to be.
-Holy Spirit, open my eyes to the true wonder of Jesus, so I will value him more and more, even above my own life.
-Right now I make the commitment to follow Jesus no matter what it may cost me and those I love.
+I realize that my allegiance to you has been less than it needs to be.
+Holy Spirit, open my eyes to the true identity of Jesus, so I will value him more and more, even above my own life.
+Right now, relying on the Holy Spirit and the grace you will give to me, I make the commitment to follow Jesus no matter what it may cost me and those I love.
 Remind me of this prayer when I want to turn back.
 Help me to let go of what is “mine” in order to fully receive what you have for me, which is far better.
 Come, Holy Spirit, live your life through me.
 Amen.